SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 ``dy_1 = - 0.04``, ``dy_2 = 0.04``, and ``dy_3 = 0.0``.

 The workflow for DAEs is the same as for the other types of equations, where all you need to know is how to define the problem.
-A DAEProblem is specified by defining an in-place update `f(out,du,u,p,t)` which uses the values to mutate `out` as the output.
+A `DAEProblem` is specified by defining an in-place update `f(out,du,u,p,t)` which uses the values to mutate `out` as the output.
 To makes this into a DAE, we move all of the variables to one side.
-Thus we can define the function:
+Thus, we can define the function:

 ```julia
 function f(out,du,u,p,t)